How we are maintaining Service during the Coronavirus

 We wanted to explain the longstanding processes we have in place that allow us to continue to deliver our services safely and efficiently, notwithstanding the COVID-19 pandemic (Coronavirus).

-As long as we have internet access there should be no disruption to our services and support.
+As long as we have internet access there will be no disruption to our services and support.

-You can contact us by telephone on 01273 761 990 9:00am to 5:30pm on normal business days and emails are constantly monitored during business hours.
+You can contact us by telephone on 0345 314 2044 9:00am to 5:30pm on normal business days and emails are constantly monitored during business hours.
 Email us at [email protected] if needed.
-Aside from usual business hours in reality our emails may well be monitored in evenings, at weekends, and during Public Holidays and you will often find us able to respond outside traditional hours.
+Aside from usual business hours in reality you will likely find our emails often monitored during evenings and weekends, including Public Holidays.
+You will often find us happy and able to respond outside traditional business hours reflecting the often emergency or urgent nature of our services.

-We recognise that in some cases we are an emergency service and so we continue to be fully prepared to help at very short notice.
+We continue to be fully prepared and able to help with complex problems and disputes at very short notice.

 We hope the above is useful but if you have any queries please contact us or any member of our team who will be happy to help.
 We hope you all stay safe.